In Big Tech, Growth is Product Led

-Over the past decade or so, many successful companies seem to have shifted their focus away from high touch departments, like Sales, Marketing, and towards Engineering and Operations staff.
-In multiple examples since 2010, the percentage of employees in Sales and CS departments decreased, while the percentage in engineering and Ops increased.
+Over roughly the past decade, our data indicates many successful companies shifted their focus away from high-touch departments, like Sales, Marketing, and Customer Success, towards Engineering and Operations staff.

-Starting with a relatively young member of the Big 5, Facebook, we see the expected hockey stick growth curve of a fast growing tech unicorn, and we can see that the lion’s share of that growth was in the Engineering and Ops departments.
+Starting with Facebook, a relatively young member of the Big 5, we see the expected hockey-stick growth curve of a fast-growing tech unicorn, and the lion’s share of that growth was in the Engineering and Operations departments.

-Looking at that same data, but as a share of total employees, the story becomes clearer.
-Facebook’s Engineering and Ops teams grew faster than the rest of the company, while it’s Sales and Marketing departments shrank as a percentage of the company’s total headcount.
+Looking at that same data, but as a percentage of total employees, the story becomes clearer.
+Facebook’s Engineering and Ops teams grew faster than the rest of the company, while its Sales and Marketing departments shrank as a percentage of the company’s total headcount.

-Our data on Google shows the same pattern, increases in Engineering and decreases in Sales, as percentages of total staff.
+Our data on Google shows the same pattern: increases in Engineering and decreases in Sales.

-When we look at Microsoft, an older, slower growing company, we see the aggregate growth is a more stable line, up and to the right, not the steep curve of Facebook’s growth.
+When we look at Microsoft, an older, slower-growing company, we see the aggregate growth is a more stable line, up and to the right, unlike the steep curve of Facebook’s growth.

-Our data for Apple, another older, more slowly growing tech giant, seems to indicate they made a strategic change around 2011 to shift towards product led growth.
-That year marked a pretty dramatic shift towards growing their Engineering team, while the percentage of the company in Sales, Marketing, and eventually even CS, declined.
+Our data for Apple, another older, more slowly growing tech giant, seems to indicate they made a strategic change around 2011 to shift towards product-led growth.
+That year marked a pretty dramatic shift towards growing their Engineering team, while the percentage of the company in Sales, Marketing, Customer Success, declined.